Maryandadle/Maryandadle/README.md

 I would  like to share a few things about myself.

-- Iam business data analyst.
+- Iam a data analyst.

 - I have a Bachelor's degree in Finance and a Master's in Business Administration.
 Currently, I am living in Frankfurt Germany.